zhoupeng6d/code-format/README.md

 # code-format
 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)

-A shell script that can batch process source code format.
+A shell script that can batch process source code formats.
 Currently it can delete trailing spaces, convert tab indents to 4 spaces indent, and convert end-of-line from windows style (CRLF) to unix style (LF).

 ## Usage